-The Company has been making losses during the reporting period.
+The Company has been making losses during the current and previous reporting periods.
 The recoverable amount of the property, plant and equipment is determined from a value in use calculations using cash flows projections from financial budget prepared by management.
 Based on the impairment assessment, the recoverable amount of the property, plant and equipment is higher than the carrying amount.